-- Currently have barriers to their learning eg - Their behaviour is disruptive There are attendance/lateness issues Concerns over their mental well-being The family is currently experiencing challenges They have English as an Additional Language (EAL)
+- Currently have barriers to their learning, for example:

+- o Their behaviour is disruptive

+- o There are attendance/lateness issues

+- o Concerns over their mental well-being

+- o The family is currently experiencing challenges

+- o They have English as an Additional Language (EAL)

+- o Disruption caused by the pandemic

-All class teachers are required to keep a list of pupils who they are monitoring at On-Alert level and to identify and implement strategies to address the child's needs and enable them to catch-up.
-This will involve conversations between the class teacher, SENDCO and parents which will include problem-solving, planning support and strategies for the individual pupils.
+All class teachers are required to keep a list of pupils who they are monitoring at 'On-Alert' level and to identify and implement strategies to address the child's needs to enable them to catch-up.
+This will involve conversations between the class teacher, SENDCO and parents, which will include problem-solving, planning support and strategies for the individual pupils.

-Pupils at this level of need DO NOT form part of the School's Record of Need (RON) and, in line with the Code of Practice, the school ensures that everything is done at an early a stage as possible to avoid the need for SEN Support.
+Pupils at this level of need DO NOT form part of the School's Record of Need (RON) and, in line with the Code of Practice, the school ensures that everything is done as early as possible to avoid the need for SEN Support.
 However, if after a period of time, an individual does not catch-up, it is at this point that consideration will be given as to whether they need SEN support.